 A fast-spreading wildfire leaves a landowner with a swath of destruction and insufficient insurance to cover the damage.
 A yacht owner discovers her liability policy isn’t enough to shield against the injuries that a guest sustains after slipping and falling on deck.
 Families with multiple residences may not have adequate coverage because they are located in different states.

 Affluent families use sophisticated investment, trust and estate-planning strategies to preserve their wealth for future generations, yet they are often ill-prepared for the possibility of a lawsuit, property damage or loss of valuable possessions—risks that can deal a bigger financial setback in the long run than a bear-market decline in their portfolio.

 Insurance can be a useful risk-mitigation tool, not just for homes and vehicles, but also for art and collectibles, household staff, and even certain activities, such as board membership.
-For wealthy families, it’s important to identify the risks they commonly face and how they can remedy any coverage gaps.
+For affluent families, it’s important to identify the risks they commonly face and how they can remedy any coverage gaps.

 Consider the family with vacation property in a forested area.
 It wasn’t until the wildfire neared their house that the owner realized their policy left them vulnerable to fire damage.
 While the house was spared, their substantially scorched grounds were uninsured.